C

 Carb cycling can influence insulin sensitivity, which is crucial for metabolic health and weight management.
 Insulin sensitivity refers to how effectively the body’s cells respond to the hormone insulin, which regulates blood glucose levels.

-High insulin sensitivity means that cells use blood glucose more efficiently, reducing the risk of conditions like type 2 diabetes.
+High insulin sensitivity means cells use blood glucose more efficiently, reducing the risk of conditions like type 2 diabetes.
 On high-carb days, increased insulin levels facilitate glucose uptake into muscle cells, promoting glycogen storage and muscle repair [2]

 On low-carb days, reduced carbohydrate intake and lower insulin levels help the body rely more on fat for energy and may improve insulin sensitivity.
 This alternating pattern helps maintain balanced blood sugar levels, reduces insulin resistance, and supports overall metabolic health.